kiara-modo-estudiante/PROG-UD5-Rankings/docs/user_manual.md

 For detailed instructions on installing Java, please refer to [How do I install Java?](how%20do%20i%20install%20java.pdf).

+If you would like to read the PDF document from your IDE, install the following plugin: [PDF Viewer](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf).

 ## Running the Program

 To run the program whose executable file is `App.java`, follow these steps: